chopdicemince/chopdicemince.github.io/_posts/2018-08-21-eiffel-bertrand-meyer.md

 [ECMA (the European Computer Manufacturers Assocation) defines a standard for Eiffel.](https://www.ecma-international.org/publications/files/ECMA-ST/ECMA-367.pdf) ECMA describes Eiffel as follows:

 > Eiffel was originally designed, as a method of software construction and a notation to support that method, in 1985.
 The first implementation, from Eiffel Software (then Interactive Software Engineering Inc.), was commercially released in 1986.
+The principal designer of the first versions of the language was Bertrand Meyer.

 The FAQs (frequently asked questions) for Eiffel say: